digipres/publications/ipres/ipres-2017/papers/promotion-of-infoever-sig-special-interest-group-the-research-gr.md

   their methods, and then propose strategies on the long-term preservation of digital information in the super smart society in 2018.
 creators:
-- Nojima, Hideo
+- Hideo Nojima
-- Kasahara, Shoji
+- Shoji Kasahara
-- Minato, Kotaro
+- Kotaro Minato
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931133/download
 grand_parent: iPRES